al-101010/PsyTech3/README.md

 8. [-es] - Boolean that denotes whether you want to run the algorithm with early stopping enabled.
     - Default is False

-### structure
+### Structure
 This list describes the most important folders and files and where to find them:
 - **/code**: contains all the code of this project
     - **/code/algorithms**: contains all code for the algorithms
     - **/code/classes**: contains all code for the classes of our data structure
-    - **/code/visualization**: contains the code for visualizing a schedule
+    - **/code/visualization**: contains the code for visualizing a created schedule.
 - **/data**: contains the data files of all students, courses, and rooms that have to be used in the schedule
+- **/experiments**: contains all the experiments we ran for each algorithm.
+- **/results**: contains all the results for the experiments we ran for each algorithm.

 ## Experiments
-There are 6 experiment files included in this repository, each testing one specific algorithm.
+There are 7 experiment files included in this repository, each testing one specific algorithm.
 This includes running the respective algorithm n times for a specified number of iterations and collecting:

 - a) the average, minimum, and maximum maluspoints per iteration over all runs